lump04/lump/_posts/2021-07-04-21anniversary.md

 This the transcription and translation of the [UVERworld 21st Anniversary Live Stream](https://www.youtube.com/watch?v=qYJBS-HPcxY) on Youtube.
 Unfortunately, it seems that they're taking the video down soon.

+I've only done the part where they chat and field questions, so this transcription starts at around 35.17.

 ## Disclaimer

 I'm doing this quicker since the video is up for a limited time only, but this means that the translation is looser.
 I've also dropped some fillers and overlapping conversations.